The Good Food Boost provides mentoring and support to four fledgling food businesses from some of the industry’s best.

 “The Good Food Boost programme helped us a lot as a new business.
 It forced us to face up to decisions early on and really think about our direction.
 The mentors were really easy to talk to and have ongoing relationships with.”

 “It was with great delight I found out I was accepted into the Good Food Boost mentoring programme.
 However it exceeded any expectations I had about what the course would entail.
-I learned so much about my business, myself, my product and I learned from the mentors and Emily from Sustainable Business Network.
-Never, ever, ever give up!”
+I learned so much about my business, myself, my product.”

 “The mentor programme allowed us to define what the key areas of our business are, focus on the areas where we needed guidance and move forward with achieving those goals.
 The insight from the mentors and the passion that they showed us was inspirational.
 The experience brought us to a new level in such a short time.”